NortheBridge/mod_cloudflare/README.md

     [5]Washington-Network
     [6]master

-**master:** is the directly forked source code of mod_cloudflare from CloudFlare.
-This branch will be where any future mod_cloudflare updates are pulled to first;
+**master:** is the branch for which all approved changes are merged into from "Delta-Release" before being queried for download by the Northern Lights Network during a "Correlative Update.";
 **Washington-Network:** is the branch containing the specific configurations for the Northern Lights Washington SoftLayer Network;
 **Providence-Network:** is the branch containing the specific configurations for the Northern Lights Network Seattle SoftLayer network;
-**Alpha-DevBranch:** is the branch containing the combined configuration of any Network Branches;
+**Alpha-DevBranch:** is the branch containing the combined configuration of any Network Branches and is considered the working 'Development Branch';
-**Beta-TestBranch:** is the branch used for testing changes to configurations before final deployment across the Northern Lights SoftLayer footprint;
+**Beta-TestBranch:** is the branch used for testing changes to configurations and ironing out any possible bugs that may have been introduced during development code changes;
-**Delta-Release:** is the branch for which all approved changes are merged into before being queried and downloaded by the Northern Lights Network during a "Correlative Update."
+**Delta-Release:** is the branch for which all approved changes are merged into for final code review before being merged with the "master" for deployment to all servers.

 ### Adding Additional Railguns ###